rdentato/try/README.md

 ```
   throw(exc [, id])   Throws an exception (a positive integer).
-                      An optional "id" code (an integer between -16384 and
+                      An optional "identifier" (an integer between -16384 and
                       16383) can be specified to provide additional info.

   rethrow()           Only usable in a catch block to throw the same exception.